-The Coronavirus Disease 2019 (COVID-19) is an illness caused by the novel Coronavirus also called Severe Acute Respiratory Syndrome Coronavirus 2 (SAR-CoV2), which was first discovered during an outbreak of respiratory illness in Wuhan, Hubei province, China, and reported to the World Health Organization (WHO) on the 31st of December, 2019.1 COVID-19 was declared a global health emergency on the 30th of January, 2020, and was subsequently declared a pandemic on the 11th of March, 2020.^{1,2,3}
+The Coronavirus Disease 2019 (COVID-19) is an illness caused by the novel Coronavirus also called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS - CoV-2), which was first discovered during an outbreak of respiratory illness in Wuhan, Hubei province, China, and reported to the World Health Organization (WHO) on the 31st of December, 2019.1 COVID-19 was declared a global health emergency on the 30th of January, 2020, and was subsequently declared a pandemic on the 11th of March, 2020.11223

-9 The nomenclature of the disease has undergone rigorous reviews as the WHO termed the deadly virus COVID-10 19 to avoid any form of discrimination based on region, person, or nationality.
-In this light, particular mention is 11 given to the efforts of the Coronavirus Study Group of the International Committee on the Taxonomy of Viruses, 12 which on the 11th of February, 2020 issued a statement officially designating the novel virus as Severe Acute 13 Respiratory Syndrome Coronavirus 2; SARS-CoV2.4 It is important to note that the coronaviruses as a family 14 are not necessarily unique to humans, and they have a potential to cause pandemics, hence the occurrence of 15 the Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Sydrome (SARS).
+The nomenclature of the disease has undergone rigorous reviews as the WHO termed the deadly virus COVID-19 to avoid any form of discrimination based on region, person, or nationality.
+In this light, particular mention is given to the efforts of the Coronavirus Study Group of the International Committee on the Taxonomy of Viruses, which on the 11th of February, 2020 issued a statement officially designating the novel virus as SARS - CoV-2.4 It is important to note that the coronaviruses as a family are not necessarily unique to humans and that they have the potential to cause pandemics, hence the occurrence of the Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-Since the outbreak of the COVID-19, there has been a steady rise in the number of confirmed cases of the disease all over the world including Nigeria.
-As of 22nd of August, 2021, a total of 211,288,358 cases had been confirmed with 4,422,666 confirmed deaths in 209 countries and territories, with a possible surge in the number of cases subsequently.5 This has prompted extraordinary measures on the part of governments worldwide to curb the spread of the virus.
-Such measures include stay-at-home orders, self-isolation and quarantine of visitors, use of hand sanitizers and washing of hands in public places, enforcement of social distancing protocols, and use of facemasks in public places amongst others.6
+Since the outbreak of the COVID-19 there has been a steady rise in the number of confirmed cases of the disease all over the world, including Nigeria.
+As of 22nd of August, 2021, a total of 211,288,358 cases had been confirmed, with 4,422,666 confirmed deaths in 209 countries and territories, with a possible surge in the number of cases subsequently.
+This has prompted extraordinary measures on the part of governments worldwide to curb the spread of the virus.
+Such measures include stayat-home orders, self-isolation and quarantine of visitors, the use of hand sanitizers and washing of hands in public places, enforcement of social distancing protocols, and the use of facemasks in public places, amongst others.
+6

-25 Research into the transmission of the disease shows that people at higher risk of infection include individuals 26 with a travel history to countries with a high number of confirmed cases, health workers caring for COVID-19 27 patients, and close contacts of infected patients7.
-When infected, COVID-19 follows a more severe course in 28 the elderly (65 years and above) and those with longstanding chronic illnesses.8 Major symptoms of the disease 29 include fever, cough, fatigue, and body aches.
-Other less common symptoms include diarrhea, loss of sense of 30 taste or smell, headaches, shortness of breath, and respiratory distress.
-Dyspnea is a usuall associated with 31 severe infection.8-10 It has been shown that about onethird of infections ma be asymptomatic, although this does 32 not exclude the ability to infect. (reference).
-Since the discovery of COVID-19, the transmission of the disease 33 has grown from local to community transmission, necessitating the strict measures instituted by the Nigerian 34 government in other to curtail the spread of the virus.
-While there are a growing need and attempt at 35 understanding the pathogenesis of the coronavirus, the government and various parastatals continue to ensure 36 compliance to the already constituted measures.11
+Research into the transmission of the disease shows that people at higher risk of infection include individuals with a travel history to countries with a high number of confirmed cases, health workers caring for COVID-19 patients, and close contacts of infected patients.7 Once infected, the SARS-CoV-2 virus has a more severe course in the elderly (65 years and above) and those with longstanding chronic illnesses.8 Major symptoms of the disease include fever, cough, fatigue, and body aches.
+Other less common symptoms include diarrhea, loss of sense of taste or smell, headaches, shortness of breath, and respiratory distress.
+Dyspnea is typically associated with a more severe infection.8-10 It has been shown that about one-third of infections may be asymptomatic, although this does not exclude the ability to infect.
+10 Since the discovery of COVID-19, the transmission of the disease has grown from local to community transmission, necessitating strict measures instituted by the Nigerian government in order to curtail it.
+While there is a growing need and attempt to understand the pathogenesis of this coronavirus, the government and various parastatals continue to ensure compliance to the already constituted measures.11